USS Omaha (SSN-692): Service history

 In May 1991, Omaha departed for a seven week deployment to the northern Pacific, conducting operations for ComSubPac.
 On the 31st, the ship participated in a humanitarian evacuation of one of her crew off Kodiak Island due to the premature birth of his child, the crewman being transported ashore by a Coast Guard helicopter.
 Happily, his child recovered fully from the complications of premature birth.
 The submarine made a port visit at Adak, Alaska, in June and returned to Pearl Harbor in July.
 Shortly thereafter, Omaha put to sea once again, headed this time for the eastern Pacific.
-From 2–6 August, the ship stopped at Esquimalt, B.C., then put in to Bangor, Wash.
-(10–11 August), where she embarked male guests for a "Tiger Cruise" to Alameda, Calif.
+From 2–6 August, the ship stopped at Esquimalt, British Columbia, then put in to Bangor, Washington (10–11 August), where she embarked male guests for a "Tiger Cruise" to Alameda, California.
 While at Alameda (14–19 August), Omaha conducted two distinguished visitor cruises on the 14th and 15th.
-Guests included the mayor of Alameda and the Honorable P. J. Morgan, mayor of Omaha, Neb., and other honored guests of the ship’s namesake city.
+Guests included the mayor of Alameda and the Honorable P. J. Morgan, mayor of Omaha, Neb., and other honored guests of the ship's namesake city.
 After another brief stop at San Diego (24–25 August), the boat returned home to Pearl Harbor.
 Omaha received a Meritorious Unit Commendation for her work from 1 January 1990 – 1 August 1991.

 Following her EastPac deployment, Omaha operated locally until 4 November 1991, when she entered Competent for selected restricted availability.
 The ship completed sea trials and concluded her SRA at the end of February 1992 and commenced operations in local waters.
 In March, the submarine exercised with Pintado (SSN-672) and Birmingham (SSN-695).
-She held another dependents’ cruise in April, including a stop at Lahaina.
+She held another dependents' cruise in April, including a stop at Lahaina.
 As Omaha prepared for her next deployment during the spring, she completed her tactical readiness evaluation and deperming.
 The boat participated in the major multi-national fleet exercise RimPac 92 in June and achieved her pre-overseas movement certification in July.

 Omaha departed on a six month WestPac deployment in August 1992.
 During her transit of the Pacific, the submarine took part in battle group support exercises.
 Later in the month, she conducted a search and rescue exercise and touched at Sasebo, Japan.
 In November, the boat called at Yokosuka and then headed to Australia to take part in Exercise Lungfish 92 with the Australian submarines HMAS Otway (S.59) and HMAS Ovens (S.70).
 The ship visited Melbourne (2–5 December) and Brisbane (14–17 December) and then sailed for Guam for a maintenance availability alongside submarine tender Holland (AS-32).
 Omaha departed Guam 10 January 1993 and returned to Pearl Harbor, arriving on 26 January.